KILTprotocol/docs/docs/develop/07_dApp/02_well-known-did-config.md

 </TsJsSnippet>

-The Well Known DID Configuration specification requires a specific format (JSON-LD) for the domain linkage credential.
+The Well-Known DID Configuration specification requires a verifiable credential.
 For now we have to manually convert our KILT credential into the required format.

 <TsJsSnippet>